@ Brown University

 Phone: (401) 863-7446

-Born and raised in Louisville, Kentucky, Lorenzo is a senior at Brown pursuing Bachelor of Arts degrees in Biology and Public Policy.
+Born and raised in Louisville, Kentucky, Lorenzo has just graduated from Brown with Bachelor of Arts degrees in Biology and Public Policy.
 Working in the Deaconescu lab allows him to explore his interest in biochemistry, structural biology, and cellular machinery.
 Beyond academics, Lorenzo enjoys running, watching soccer, and enjoying local restaurants with friends

 Originally from Burundi, located in East Africa, Ange is a student at Brown University and is pursuing a Bachelor of Science in Biochemistry and Molecular Biology as well as a Certificate in Data Fluency.
 Influenced by her origins and the different people who populate her life, Ange has different interests that touch on tropical infectious diseases and tissue engineering, and likes to explore the ethical questions that these interests raise.
 Her research in the Deaconescu lab focuses on understanding the role of the Mfd protein in mutagenesis.
 In her spare time, Ange enjoys walking for hours admiring nature and dancing when there are no more restaurants to try, all three her favorite elements when it comes to exploring another culture.